 No, FIFA+ and FIFA TV are not the same.
 FIFA TV is the governing body's media division that produces FIFA Films video content for FIFA+ and broadcasters worldwide.

-No, you won’t be able to watch upcoming FIFA World Cups live on FIFA+ in the US—those games will air on FOX and Fox Sports 1 (FS1).
-But you can stream past World Cup matches in the FIFA+ archive.
+No, you won't be able to watch upcoming FIFA World Cups live on FIFA+ in the U.S Those games air on FOX and FS1.
+But FIFA+ is the only place to stream an extensive archive of past World Cup matches and qualifiers for free.

 Can I stream the UEFA Champions League on FIFA Plus?

-No, you can’t stream the UEFA Champions League on FIFA+.
-But you can view Champions League match stats and team overviews in the FIFA+ Match Centre hub.
-Most UCL games stream live with English-language commentary on Paramount+.
+No, you can't stream the UEFA Champions League on FIFA+.
+All UCL games stream live with English-language commentary on Paramount+ in the U.S.

 Check out our How We Rank page to learn more about our methods.